-The mood shifts again to part two of the climactic chase.
-When they are captured, all is lost, until Rolo's friends and the squirrels come to his rescue.
+The mood shifts again, now part two of the climactic chase.
+Rolo's friends and the squirrels come back into the story.
 The scenes are spliced with rapid cuts between Rolo and his friends to build tension.

 Riffa throws the goal in an unknown direction when she leads them to the woods.